sgrimee/homebrew-tap/README.md

-# Webex-tui
+# Sam's homebrew tap

+This includes my modest contribution to homebrew formulae.

 ## How do I install these formulae?

-`brew install sgrimee/webex-tui/webex-tui`
+`brew install sgrimee/tap/webex-tui`

-Or `brew tap sgrimee/webex-tui` and then `brew install webex-tui`.
+Or `brew tap sgrimee/tep` and then `brew install webex-tui`.

 ## Documentation